matt-sd-watson/spora/docs/1-INSTALLATION.md

                         Master FASTA of genomic sequences to select from.
 Required if either --focal-sequences or --background-sequences are not supplied in
                         FASTA format
   -o OUTDIR, --output-directory OUTDIR
                         Path to the desired output directory.
-If none is provided, a new folder named outbreaker will be created in the current directory
+If none is provided, a new folder named spora will be created in the current directory
   -r REFERENCE, --reference REFERENCE
                         .gb file containing the desired COVID-19 reference sequence.
 Required -p PREFIX, --prefix PREFIX